-The behavioral misconduct process at UIW is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with our policies.
-Sanctions are intended to challenge students' moral and ethical decision-making and to help them bring their behavior into accord with our community expectations.
-When a student is unable to conform their behavior to community expectations, the behavioral misconduct process may determine that they should no longer share in the privilege of participating in this community.

-Students should be aware that the behavioral misconduct process is quite different from criminal and civil court proceedings.
-Procedures and rights in behavioral misconduct procedures are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
-Fair process, within these procedures, assures written notice and a hearing before an objective decision-maker.

-No student will be found in violation of the Student Code of Conduct without information showing that it is more likely than not that a policy violation occurred, and any sanctions will be proportionate to the severity of the violation and to the cumulative conduct history of the student.
+The Student Code of Conduct at UIW is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with our policies.
+Students should be aware that addressing violations of University policy through behavioral misconduct processes is quite different from criminal and civil court proceedings.
+Procedures and rights in behavioral misconduct processes are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
+No student will be found in violation of the Student Code of Conduct without information showing that it is more likely than not that a policy violation occurred.